FileOnQ/Imaging.Heif/building.md

 ```

 ## Compile
-The easiest way to compile is to open Visual Studio and select build on `FileOnQ.Imaging.Heif`.

-Using the cli
+First time compilation takes a very long time, after you start the build go grab a cup of ☕ or 🍵.
+Our build agent runs the entire clean build in about 25-35 minutes, your build times may vary.
+Future builds won't take as long even if you do a clean and rebuild as vcpkg will cache binaries in your user directory.

+By compiling the main project `FileOnQ.Imaging.Heif` you will be compiling all native dependencies including the C++ encoding library `FileOnQ.Imaging.Heif.Encoders`.
+No need to run any additional compilation instructions.

+### Visual Studio
+Right click on `FileOnQ.Imaging.Heif` and select build

+### CLI

 ```
 dotnet build src/FileOnQ.Imaging.Heif/FileOnQ.Imaging.Heif.csproj
 ```

-By compiling the main project `FileOnQ.Imaging.Heif` you will be compiling all native dependencies including the C++ encoding library `FileOnQ.Imaging.Heif.Encoders`.
-No need to run any additional compilation instructions.

 ## Build Scripts and Structure
 The entire build process is orchestrated from `FileOnQ.Imaging.Heif.csproj` which includes downloading and compiling third party libraries.
 During the build you'll need to clone several git repositories and compile them.
 This leverages a combination of dotnet build targets and bat files.
 The build targets can be found in the `src/FileOnQ.Imaging.Heif/Build` directory.
 The build scripts or batch files can be found in the `build` directory.